callum-hart/immutable-styles/docs/advancedConcepts/strictInheritance.md

   />
 </p>

-Having 10 `font-size` declarations is either the result of 10 instances where the developer(s) intent was to override the font-size, or more likey is the result of poorly scoped selectors.
+In the screenshot above the `font-size` of the target element is defined 10 times.
+Having 10 `font-size` declarations is either the result of 10 instances where the developer(s) intent was to override the font-size, or more likely is the result of poorly scoped selectors.
 Either way the `font-size` of the target element is extremely brittle.

 Inheritable properties are very vulnerable to changes in HTML attributes/structure, selector specificity or cascade position.
 A single change can produce a different outcome.
 In this case `!important` has been used to protect the `font-size` from changes to specificity or cascade.
-However the winning property value is `inherit` which means a futher step is needed to track down where the `font-size` is inherited from.
+However the winning property value is `inherit` which means a further step is needed to track down where the `font-size` is inherited from.

 <center>*</center>

-Strict inheritance avoids problems like this.
+Strict inheritance avoids situations like this.
 With strict inheritance, each inheritable property can only be used by a set of whitelisted elements.
 For example setting `font-size` on a `div` is not allowed:

 ```jsx
 <div>